romanschejbal/reactgirls/docs/intro.md

 }
 ```

-Also, (and excuse the jargon) notice how we got rid of the side-effectful exception throwing, making our code more pure.
+Also, (and excuse the jargon) notice how we got rid of the side-effect exception throwing, making our purer.
 Making our code pure like this also make it easy to reason about it later or for the new developers coming to work on our application.

 ---

-__Right, let's look at one more, a bit more complex example of a function composition.__
+__Right, let's look at one more, a bit more complex example of function composition.__

 ```javascript
 React.createElement(